saorregog/saorregog/README.md

 ## About me

 Hello!
-I'm a passionate Full Stack Developer with a keen focus on Java and React.
-My journey in the tech world began with a fascination for building solutions that not only perform efficiently but also deliver a compelling user experience.
+I'm a passionate Full Stack Developer with a keen focus on Node.js, Python and React.
+My journey in the tech world began with a fascination for delivering solutions to the people that required them.

 ## Contact me